Karthikeyan1508/lgp-notes-md/mechanical/mp/week-2.md

 A UV laser selectively cures (solidifies) a liquid photopolymer resin in a vat layer by layer.
 The build platform either moves up or down to allow the next layer to be cured.

 ### Materials Used:

-Photopolymer resins (standard, tough, flexible, castable, dental, etc.)
+-Photopolymer resins (standard, tough, flexible, castable, dental, etc.)

 ### Applications:

-Highly detailed prototypes
+-Highly detailed prototypes

-Dental and medical models
+-Dental and medical models

-Jewelry casting patterns
+-Jewelry casting patterns

-Mold masters for silicone molding
+-Mold masters for silicone molding

 ### Advantages:

-High dimensional accuracy
+-High dimensional accuracy

-Very fine detail and smooth surface finish
+-Very fine detail and smooth surface finish

-Suitable for intricate designs
+-Suitable for intricate designs

 ### Limitations:

-Resin can be brittle
+-Resin can be brittle

-Parts may degrade under UV light over time

-Post-processing (cleaning and UV curing) is required
+-Parts may degrade under UV light over time -Post-processing (cleaning and UV curing) is required

 ### Digital Light Processing (DLP)
 DLP is similar to SLA but uses a digital light projector screen instead of a laser to cure photopolymer resin.
 ![image](https://github.com/user-attachments/assets/f045c378-d2d2-4b29-82b5-1682740a97f5)